Technically…no. However, don’t underestimate how much visual stimulation can amplify what you feel physically.

 Round 2 verdict: the visual engagement of the Stoya Destroya does make a difference

-As I wrote at the start of this, my interest in sex toys has always primarily stemmed from a simple curiosity about what different things might feel like—a penis being something kind of like a tongue in the way that it can discern texture and movement—as if they were different flavors of pleasure.
+As I wrote at the start of this, my interest in sex toys has always primarily stemmed from a simple curiosity about what different things might feel like—a penis being something kind of like a tongue in the way that it can discern texture and movement—as if there were different “flavors” of pleasure (and yes, there are).
 I haven’t often thought of adult toys as a stand-in for “the real thing” but rather just kind of their own thing in addition to the real thing.
 Sure, I do sometimes slip into a fantasy or memory, but with some exceptions, a visual enhancement isn’t what I’ve been searching for, but whether I was searching for it or not, it found me…and it had my attention.

 I went from “this is nice”, to “oh yeah…I am fucking a new woman,” and watching every move.
 Suddenly I was having to back off or else this comparison session was going to be over quick.
 “Well duh,” you may be thinking, but for me this really was an interesting experience.
 Will this convert me to wanting more Girls series Fleshlights or more realistic-looking toys?
 I don’t know…maybe more on that later.
 Right now, let’s get back to the games.
 Back to the blindfolds.